Series |

 The aim of the volume is to analyze the ‘practical implementation’ of the anti-modernist measures of Pius X’s encyclical Pascendi (September 8, 1907) in the Roman Catholic Church.
 For the first time, the reports on Modernism produced by bishops and religious orders – and scattered in the Roman archives – are studied and compared, offering the reader an international picture of the widespread effect of anti-modernism until 1914 and, at least indirectly, of the general situation of the Catholic Church at the beginning of the twentieth century.
 At the same time, the various local interpretations and strategies come into focus, as well as the somewhat competition-driven inner-curial handling of the reports.

-Permalink http://doi.org/10.14277/978-88-6969-130-0 | e-ISBN 978-88-6969-130-0 | ISBN (PRINT) 978-88-6969-131-7 | Published March 29, 2017 | Language it, fr, en
+Permalink http://doi.org/10.14277/978-88-6969-130-0 | e-ISBN 978-88-6969-130-0 | ISBN (PRINT) 978-88-6969-131-7 | Published March 29, 2017 | Language fr, it, en

 Copyright © 2017 Claus Arnold, Giovanni Vian.
 This is an open-access work distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction is permitted, provided that the original author(s) and the copyright owner(s) are credited and that the original publication is cited, in accordance with accepted academic practice.
 The license allows for commercial use.
 No use, distribution or reproduction is permitted which does not comply with these terms.